4GeeksAcademy/NLP-project-tutorial/README.md

 # NLP Project Tutorial
 <!-- endhide -->

-- In our last exploring NLP notebook we built a spam detector using Natural Language Processing techniques and the Support Vector Machine (SVM) algorithm for classification.
+- In our last exploring NLP notebook we built an email spam detector using Natural Language Processing techniques and the Support Vector Machine (SVM) algorithm for classification.

-- In this project, we will have a brief and simple introduction to sentiment analysis using the same Spam dataset.
+- In this project, we will again build a spam detector but this time using URLs instead of emails.

 ## 🌱  How to start this project